migramirez2/Harmony-ONE/progress/artem-kolodko.md

+2024-08-05 Mon: call with Pablo from Three Sigma, got a positive feedback about https://sy.country; agreed to check it again before going live.
+Checked indexing of s.country: access to DNS record is required, asked Aaron to help.
+We'll need to launch 1SNX token on the exchange to have fair token price, the best candidate is https://swap.country/.
+Cloned [swap.country repo](https://github.com/protofire/interface/tree/harmony) locally, working on fixing installation bugs related to graphql schema.

+---

 2024-08-02 Fri: [updated](https://github.com/ArtemKolodko/synthetix/blob/d8eeb652f434add77d8180f768f813c5a5666bf1/v2-harmony-deployment.md) Synthetix V2 deployment instructions with information about oracle feeds.
 Tested [band-oracle-updater](https://github.com/harmony-one/band-oracle-updater) bot locally.
 Continue testing [https://sy.country/](https://sy.country/) client.
 Scheduled call to discuss Synthetix launch with Pablo from ThreeSigma on Monday (Aug 05).

 2024-08-01 Thu: created a bot [band-oracle-updater](https://github.com/ArtemKolodko/band-oracle-updater) that trigger [BandOracleReader](https://github.com/ArtemKolodko/band-oracle-reader) contract update.
 Bot will be used in Synthetix and GMX releases as a part of the oracles system.